KieranBroadfoot/eunomia/README.md

 Eunomia utilises Step Functions, Lambda, S3, SNS, IAM, and CloudWatch Events to take a single yaml file and convert it into an autonomous batch job.
 At the present time the set of helpers available for your batch definition is limited but easily extended by using the example_helper as a template.
 You can also reference entirely distinct lambda functions if the input/outputs match the expected form.

 It is presumed that in the majority of cases your batch job would be triggering distinct webservices hence the primary inclusion of the remote_uri_call function.
+However, ssh support is also available for traditional connectivity.

 The resulting output JSON from the batch is sent to a default SNS topic in your chosen region and hence downstream subscriptions can be formed as needed.